stem-teacher/ism.github.io/content/_index.md

 weight: 5
 toc: true
 ---
-## BLUF: ISM Controls for Automated Security Trace and Validation
+## ISM Controls for Automated Security Trace and Validation

 The following links provide the top-level [ISM](https://www.cyber.gov.au/resources-business-and-government/essential-cyber-security/ism) control sets, which serve as input for automated security control allocation and automation.